 What Is Considered “High Heat” When Cooking?

-High heat is any cooking temperature between 400°F and 600°F (approximately 205°C and 315°C).
-Apart from evaporating liquids to thicken a sauce, high heat is also suitable for searing meats and sautéing vegetables quickly.
+High heat is defined as any cooking temperature between 400°F and 600°F (about 205°C and 315°C).
+In addition to evaporating liquids to thicken sauces, high heat is also suitable for browning meat and quickly sautéing vegetables.